Advantage of pausing: parameter setting for quantum annealers

 To compare the performance across different pause durations $t_p$ we first run each $t_p$ for a range of $s_p$, because the optimal location changes for different pause durations, as we discuss in Sec.~\ref{sec:discussion}.
 For clarity, we present these results for GC in Fig.~\ref{fig:best_tts_for_tp} by only showing the best $T_S$ found for each of the pause durations $t_p$ (on the $x$ axis), regardless of at what $s_p$ that $T_S$ was found.
 Our data indicates that no major differences in $T_S$ are found in the range $t_p = 0.1$-0.5$\mu$s, while once we get to $t_p = 0.75$-1$\mu$s the $T_S$ increases, and is clearly much worse as we lengthen the pause to 10 $\mu$s.

 As we increase the pause duration, the optimal location shifts later in the anneal.
-This was first observed in~\cite{Marshall19_Pausing} (see Fig. 7 therein).
+This was observed in~\cite{Marshall19_Pausing} (see Fig. 7 therein).
 We show the same effect, although for shorter pauses, in our Fig.~\ref{fig:shift_sp_with_tp}.
 In this case, the median shown in each data point is calculated over the full ensemble of 60 instances, taking all three sizes together, as is the no pause result.
 The peak in $p_{success}$ clearly shifts to a later $s_p$ as the pause duration increases by factors of 10.
-Note that although the pause durations in~\cite{Marshall19_Pausing} were longer, we maintain the relative difference between them, always a factor of 10.
+Note that although the pause durations in Ref.~\cite{Marshall19_Pausing} were longer, we maintain the relative difference between them, always a factor of 10.
 The shift in $s_p$ is of similar magnitude in both cases.